FilaCo/pedant/README.md

 ## Design goals
-1. **Capable, but coherent**: Offer a complete feature set to develop a 2D/3D game or a general purpose desktop app but nothing more
+1. **Capable, but coherent**: Offer a complete feature set to develop a 2D/3D game or a general purpose desktop app but nothing more.
-2. **Convenient, but clarified**: There should be one - and preferably only one - obvious way to do it
+2. **Convenient, but clarified**: There should be one - and preferably only one - obvious way to do it.
 3. **Monolithic, but customizable**: Pedant provide all-in-one monolithic solution, but allow to extend its functionality with plugins.

 ## License
 Licensed under either of

 * Apache License, Version 2.0